Federal Student Loans

 - Junior/Senior $12,500, up to $5,500 of which may be subsidized

 You will receive an award letter and an entrance counseling form that you must sign and return.
+New borrowers should view this addendum for more information.
 You must also complete a Stafford Subsidized/Unsubsidized Master Promissory Note (MPN) at www.studentloans.gov before we will receive your loan funds.
 Upon graduation, all students must also complete exit counseling.

 Federal Parent PLUS Loan